Data sources

 Data structure

-Data files must contain an array of objects.
-Each record should include an id field if you plan to use it in associations:
+Data resources must contain an array of objects.
+Each record should include an id field if used with associations or with the find method:

 # app/content/data/authors.yml